-Erdogan, ruling AK Party take early lead in Turkish elections
+Erdogan, ruling AK Party build comfortable lead in Turkish elections

 The president’s critics, including the European Union which Turkey still nominally aspires to join, say Erdogan has used the crackdown to stifle dissent.

-“This is no longer a Turkey we want.
-Rights are violated, democracy is in terrible shape,” said health sector worker Sema, 50, after voting in Istanbul.

-She and others in the city said they voted for the pro-Kurdish HDP, hoping it would exceed the 10 percent threshold of votes needed to enter parliament.
-If it does so, it will be harder for the AKP to get a majority.

-Additional reporting by Gulsen Solaker, Tuvan Gumrukcu, Ali Kucukgocmen, Ezgi Erkoyun, David Dolan, Daren Butler and Dominic Evans; Writing by Gareth Jones; Editing By Jon Boyle
+Additional reporting by Humeyra Pamuk, Gulsen Solaker, Ali Kucukgocmen, Ezgi Erkoyun, Can Sezer, David Dolan, Daren Butler, Ece Toksabay, Tuvan Gumrukcu and Dominic Evans; Writing by Gareth Jones; Editing By Jon Boyle